certsocietegenerale/fame/docs/modules.rst

 Writing a Preloading module
 ===========================

-Preloading modules are used to transform a given information (e.g. sample hash) into something that FAME can analyze (e.g. sample binary).
+Preloading modules are used to download a sample file automatically to make it available to FAME.

-A preloading module can currently use the following inputs:

-* The hash of binary to analyze

-The preloading module might produce data that can be analyzed by FAME (e.g. sample binary).

 To define a new Preloading Module just create a Python class that inherits from :class:`fame.core.module.PreloadingModule` and implements :func:`fame.core.module.PreloadingModule.preload`.

-These methods should return a boolean indicating if the module successfully did its job.
+These methods should return a boolean indicating if the sample was downloaded successfully.
 If the return value is ``True``, one thing will happen:

 * A tag with the module's name will automatically be added to the analysis.

-For example, the module `virustotal_download` has one goal: take a hash and download the sample from VirusTotal.
+For example, the module `virustotal_download` takes a hash and download the sample from VirusTotal.
 If it could not download the sample successfully, it should return ``False`` so that the next preloading module can be scheduled.

 Here is the minimal code required for a preloading module::